szkkng/kengo-dev/posts/jg-granular.md

 ### APVTS

-In order to reflect the changes in the parameters managed by APVTS to the parameters of the exported gen~ object, we use the [AudioProcessorValueTreeState::Listener:: parameterChanged()](https://docs.juce.com/master/structAudioProcessorValueTreeState_1_1Listener.html#a2716fa16ef99141f599ffd7c93682552) function.
+In order to reflect the changes in the parameters managed by APVTS to the parameters of the exported gen~ object, we use [parameterChanged()](https://docs.juce.com/master/structAudioProcessorValueTreeState_1_1Listener.html#a2716fa16ef99141f599ffd7c93682552) function.

 ```c++:PluginProcessor.h
 class JGGranularAudioProcessor  : public juce::AudioProcessor, public juce::AudioProcessorValueTreeState::Listener